Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - i want to transfer 200 euros
 - I want to transfer money to Mina Foosherian
 - I wanna send money to Tim
+- i wanna send cash to Tim
+- send money to Bastian
+- I want to transfer money to Nina
+- send money to Tim Baker
+- I want to send money to Sara
+- I want to send money to Mina Foosherian
+- i want to send money to Tim
+- i want to send some money
+- i want to trasfer cash to Tim
+- transfer money to Tim
+- i want to transfer money to Tim
+- send money to Mina
+- i want to send cash
+- send 200 to Stefan

 ## intent:check_recipients
 - Who can I send money to?